NikKozh/simple-bug-tracker/README.md

 # simple-bug-tracker
 The simpliest bug tracker with adding and deleting tasks.
 Scala + Play Framework, using PostgreSQL and Slick as ORM.
 Apache Lucene for full-text search.

-The application was deployed on Clever Cloud: http://app-3ec2dec5-6155-4cc1-ac1a-431c4edfb1c0.cleverapps.io/
+The application was deployed on Heroku: https://simple-bug-tracker.herokuapp.com/

 Note that frontend is made very badly (non-adaptive and even not cross-browser) since I'm not a front-end developer at all and my purpose was to make the good backend.